small-tech/https/README.md

 ```

 Hit `https://localhost` and you should see your site with locally-trusted TLS certificates.

+@small-tech/https uses mkcert to create a local certificate authority and add it to the various trust stores.
+It then uses it to create locally-trusted TLS certificates that are automatically used by your server.

 ### At hostname with automatically-provisioned Let’s Encrypt certificates.